elixir-cldr/cldr/README.md

 ### Global configuration.

 In `config.exs` a global configuration can be defined under the `:ex_cldr` key.
 Although any valid configuration keys can be used here, only the keys `:json_library`, `:default_locale`, `:default_backend`, `:cacertfile`, `:data_dir`, `:force_locale_download` are considered valid.
-Other configuration keys may be used to aid migration from `Cldr` version 1.x but a deprecation message will be printed during compilation.
+Other configuration keys may be used to aid migration from `ex_cldr` version 1.x but a deprecation message will be printed during compilation.
 Here's an example of global configuration:

 ```elixir
 config :ex_cldr,